willfindlay/comp4000-experience1/experience1.md

 [k8s-docs]: https://kubernetes.io/docs/concepts/

+## Receiving Your Grade

+This experience is broken up into three parts:

+1. A series of easy tasks designed to get you familiar with setting up a simple Kubernetes cluster.

+2. A harder challenge that involves you deploying your own image in your cluster to interact with a simple API.

+3. An opportunity to reflect on your experiences with Kubernetes and make connections to overall themes in the course.

+Students are expected to complete Part 1 and Part 3 to get a grade of at most B. Part 2 is optional, but must be completed to receive a grade of A- or higher.
+Marks will be deducted for insufficient explanations or answers that demonstrate a lack of effort.
+By this logic, you should have a fairly clear idea of what grade you will receive when you submit this experience, based on how much effort you put in.

 ## Getting Started

 To get started, you will need to run a few commands on your OpenStack course VM to set up